Important: Keynote lacks several features that enable accessible document authoring. Missing features include:

 - No way to set manual reading order of a slide.
 The slide is read in geometric order.
 Generally, it’ll be read left to right, top to bottom.
 There is no way currently to manually order the way that VoiceOver reads items on a slide.

 We recommend exporting any Keynotes created to PowerPoint to scan for accessibility and share your documents from there.
-As a TCU user, you can connect to a windows terminal server and access PowerPoint from your Mac, if needed.

 The following how-to pages will cover the limited steps you can do to make Keynote documents accessible.